 To find a multi-bagger stock, what are the underlying trends we should look for in a business?
 Amongst other things, we'll want to see two things; firstly, a growing return on capital employed (ROCE) and secondly, an expansion in the company's amount of capital employed.
 Put simply, these types of businesses are compounding machines, meaning they are continually reinvesting their earnings at ever-higher rates of return.
 So on that note, Seneca Foods (NASDAQ:SENE.A) looks quite promising in regards to its trends of return on capital.

 Understanding Return On Capital Employed (ROCE)

 Just to clarify if you're unsure, ROCE is a metric for evaluating how much pre-tax income (in percentage terms) a company earns on the capital invested in its business.
 The formula for this calculation on Seneca Foods is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Historical performance is a great place to start when researching a stock so above you can see the gauge for Seneca Foods' ROCE against it's prior returns.
-If you're interested in investigating Seneca Foods' past further, check out this free graph of past earnings, revenue and cash flow.
+If you'd like to look at how Seneca Foods has performed in the past in other metrics, you can view this free graph of past earnings, revenue and cash flow.